Luger-Lab/lugerlab-docs/docs/source/tutorials/amber.rst

    :width: 300
    :align: right

-At the most basic level, MD simulations randomly move atoms over small timesteps into new conformations, calculate the energy of the moves, and either accept or reject those moves.
+At the most basic level, each atom in a system is assigned a position and velocities.
+These velocities are described by
+The atoms are then

 All-atom with explicit solvent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~